Andrew-J-Robinson/fredRechid/README.md

 An evolving Discord bot with moderation and voice capabilities.

-Runs on Python 3.6
+Python 3.5.3 or higher is required

+#Requirements
-Requires Discord.py with voice enabled, FFmpeg and youtube_dl.
+Discord.py with voice: https://github.com/Rapptz/discord.py
+FFmpeg
+youtube_dl